oxmoei/boundless/README.md

 * **Requester Submits Ask**: A requester (e.g. developer) creates a task or computation `order` and submits an `ask` on Boundless, locking funds to incentivize participation.
 * **Prover Stakes USDC**: The Boundless market requires funds (USDC) deposited as stake before a prover can `bid` on requests.
 * **Prover Places Bid**: A prover selects an `order`, submits a `bid`, stating their offered price or resources, which may be lower than the `ask`’s locked funds or other provers’ `bid`s.
-* **Prover Locks Order**: If their `bid` is accepted among other provers (e.g., lower `bid`, sufficient stake, or meeting specific criteria), the prover locks the `order`, committing to perform the computational work.
+* **Prover Locks Order**: If their `bid` is accepted among other provers (e.g., lower `bid`, sufficient stake, or meeting specific criteria), the prover locks the order committing to prove it within a set deadline (`lock-timeout`) using previously staked `USDC`, so other provers can't touch it until it perform computational power.
 * **Prover Generates Proof**: The prover completes the task and submits the `proof` to the network.
-* **Verifier Checks Proof**: Verifiers validate the `proof` to ensure it meets the `orders`’s requirements and protocol standards.
-* **Slashing**: If the `proof` is invalid, incomplete, or the prover fails to deliver (e.g., due to low computational power, malicious behavior or timeout), the slashing mechanism activates, penalizing the prover by forfeiting a part of their staked funds.
+* **Slashing**: If the `proof` is invalid, incomplete, or the prover fails to deliver (e.g., due to low computational power, malicious behavior or timeout), the slashing mechanism activates, penalizing the prover by forfeiting a part of their staked `USDC` funds.
 * **Order Fulfillment**: If the `proof` is valid, the prover receives the locked funds as a reward, and the requester receives the verified result, completing the process.
+* `bid ` are actually `mcycle_price` (the price of each 1 million cycles the prover proves).
+I'll tell you more about this later in the guide.

 ---